ardorlab/MIDAS/README.md

 * solution_types.py: Python file for storing the solutions of the optimization together with some usefull functions.

-* submission_script.sh: Bash file example for running MOF through SLURM on a cluster.
+* submission_script.sh: Bash file example for running MOF through SLURM on the RDFMG cluster.